datavetaren/prologcoin/README.md

 ```

 This somewhat complicated way of creating transactions is to ensure
-that once the commits are broadcasted to the network, they cannot be
+that once commits are broadcasted to the network, they cannot be
 modified by an attacker while in transit (to the miners.)
 The
 signatures are thus separated from the action and thus make the
 signatures non-mallable.